-The odds are now available for the Oscars 2021.
+The Oscars betting odds are now available for the Oscars 2023.
 The odds are subject to change, notably as we approach the event in April.
-The odds were last updated on April 6, 2021:
+The Oscars odds betting markets were last updated on February 14, 2023:

 What are Oscars Betting Odds?